 - This is a mortgage recording tax that applies to anyone who purchases in NYC with the help of a mortgage.
-It requires buyers to pay 2.05% on mortgage amounts under $500,000, and 2.175% on amounts above $500,000.
+It requires buyers to pay 2.05% on mortgage amounts under $500,000 and 2.175% on $500,000.
 Keep in mind that these taxes apply to the mortgage amount, not the purchase price.
-It’s worth mentioning that mortgage recording taxes don’t apply to co-ops.
+Also, it’s worth mentioning that mortgage recording taxes don’t apply to co-ops.

 Capital Gains TaxCapital Gains Tax

-- If you ever decide to sell at a later date, both the federal government and NY state receive a tax from the sale.
+- If you ever decide to sell later, both the federal and NY states receive a tax from the sale.
 The cost of this depends on whether you’re selling your primary residence or an investment.
 For residents who live in NY state, the tax is 15% for the federal government and about 10% for city taxes.
 But for non-residents, the total tax rate is 30%

 Set Up a Limited Liability Company (LLC)Set Up a Limited Liability Company (LLC)

-Due to all of these tax implications, it will be in every foreign buyer’s best interest to try and mitigate them as much as possible.
+Due to these tax implications, it will be in every foreign buyer’s best interest to try and mitigate them as much as possible.
 The best way to do that is by creating an LLC.
 This will be something that your buyer’s agent can walk you through and get set up.
-An LLC is a company formed between a group of people who want to accomplish a specific goal without necessarily tying themselves together permanently.
+An LLC is a company formed between people who want to accomplish a specific goal without necessarily tying themselves permanently.
 A property purchase is a perfect example of this.

 Assemble an A-TeamAssemble an A-Team